 If you have accommodation needs related to a disability, we do our very best to help.
 For more information, have a look at our Students with Disabilities Guide.

 Insurance is included in all room rentals courtesy of an agreement between Trinity College and Endsleigh insurance.
 Details are available for download.

-Single accommodation is available for graduates at Trinity for their first year and often for subsequent years.
-This means that you can live with other students from Trinity, and you don’t have to worry about renting a room from a landlord.
+Single accommodation is normally available for graduates at Trinity for their first year and often for subsequent years.
+This means that you can usually live with other students from Trinity, and you don’t have to worry about renting a room from a landlord.
 Some postgraduate students live on the graduate staircase on the main site, others in our north-Oxford graduate properties.
 Our new Levine Building will allow more postgraduate students an option of living on our main site from 2022.